Joan of Arc's Answer Song

-For America with millions strong is near at hand.

 On the cover of the sheet music is a drawing of Joan of Arc on a horse, with her sword drawn.
 Soldiers marching into battle are featured to the left and the foreground.

 The song was dedicated to the "Fatherless Children of France" and a portion of the proceeds of sales of the sheet music went to supporting these children.